“Nobody Died At Sandy Hook”

 “There is no bulletin board, sports memorabilia, ipads, ipods, headphones, stereo equipment, trashcan, trophies, pictures, magazines, caged pets (such as a snake or hampster[sic]) plants, shoes or shirts, video games or flat screen TV.
 These items are typical in the room of a 21-year old.”

-This may come as a shock, but Adam wasn’t a typical twenty year-old (he was twenty, by the way – phenomenal research here, once again).
+This may come as a shock, but Adam was not a typical twenty year-old (he was twenty, by the way – phenomenal research here, once again).
 So what if he didn’t own a bulletin board?
 Did typical twenty year-olds own bulletin boards in 2012?
 And hamPster?
-Who proofread this shit?
-Did anyone?
+Did anyone bother to proofread this garbage?

-Anything that was of any real interest to Adam was located in the computer room (such as his headphones, whose presence Allan specifically points out on the very next page) or basement, which were both full of video games, computers, books and televisions.
-There’s even a television here, but it’s not “flat-screen”, so I guess it doesn’t count to Powell.
+Anything that was of any real interest to Adam was located in the computer room (such as his headphones, which Allan Powell must have seen as he specifically points them out on the very next page) or basement, which were both full of video games, computers, books and televisions.
+There’s even a television here, but it’s not a “flat-screen”, so I guess it doesn’t count to Powell.

 While a former teammate would describe him as “not a good player”, Adam did enough to warrant a brief mention in the May 18th, 2001 edition of The Newtown Bee:

 TAUNTON PRESS 11, BOB TENDLER REAL ESTATE 4: Brian Kuruc and Robbie Phillips powered the offense and helped lead Taunton Press to the win.
 Evan Barreto and Adam Lanza were stellar in the field while Trevor Todd and Michael Coates had fine pitching performances.
 For Tendler, George Zaruba pitched well and led the offensive attack.
 Matt Iassogna and John Metcalf held the defense together.